What is ISO?Jesse

 At low values, 100 to 400 ISO, a cameras sensor is less sensitive to light.
 This means that the sensor will have to be exposed for a longer period of time to capture the correct exposure, than it would at a high value ISO.
 As with film though, the higher the ISO value the grainier and noisier the image will look so for really sharp clean images you will always want to shoot at the lowest possible ISO setting.

-In low light situations, to achieve proper exposure you will have to use high ISO values to prevent the need to shoot long exposures that will turn out blurry (see camera shake in the Exposure section of this tutorial).
+In low light situations, to achieve proper exposure you will have to use high ISO values to prevent the need to shoot long exposures that will turn out blurry (see camera shake in the Exposure tutorial).

 Low ISO No noise